glenpadua/antisocial-network/README.md

 5. Run `seed` in the project root to seed the database.
 6. To start the server use `nodemon server.js`.
 7. Now navigate to the application by entering `http:\\localhost:8080` in your browser.
-8. Create a new user by clicking Register and login with that user.
+8. Create a new user by clicking Register and Login with that user.

-Note: Commenting on a seeded post will not work as the comments and posts are not mapped.
+Note: Commenting on a seeded post will not work as the comments and posts are not mapped in the seed data.
 Create a new post and comment/like to test the functionality.

 ### Work in Progress